0nix/ggj21/twine/ending7.md

 Even after all that, after hearing in so many words how you and you alone would bring the entire German Democratic Republic to its knees, you never heard of the radical group ever again.
 No bomb was planted.
 No tragedy was suffered.
 If anything, right now you were the biggest victim of United Left.
 They should be protecting you at this point.

+Sessler caught wind of what was going on.
+You had not seen him since the debriefing, but there's no other explanation for what happened next.

-Sessler doubtlessly caught wind of what was going on.
-Because after that week, it was as if the fairies looked your way and magicked all your troubles away.
+After one week of Bayer's foot pressing on your head, it was as if the fairies looked your way and magicked all your troubles away.

-Bayer had nothing for his case, and you made sure of it.

-Because the man currently shoving you to your place in formation was the fairy that had mate it all happen, the nastiest spider in the agency, your real boss.
+The Sergeant had nothing for his case, and you made sure of it.Your reward was the favor of the man currently shoving you to your place in formation.
+He was the fairy that had made it all happen.

+The bald bastard himself.

+The nastiest spider in the agency.

+Your real boss.

 "I never get tired of these."
 The Lieutenant says with glee.